ZeroTechh/UserExtraService/README.md

 - Add - Takes in user extra data and adds it into database
 - Get - Takes in user id and returns the extra data
 - Update - Takes in user id and update. then causes that update
+- Validate - Takes in user data and returns if it is valid